ctueck/HEIDI/HEIDI Mission Statement.md

 There are a number of data-related projects and systems in European higher education, tackling student data, statistics or databases of institutions, amongst others.
 At the moment, we are not really interoperable.
 This creates costs, ineffeciencies and lack of transparency.
 In their draft Rome Communiqué[[1]](#f1), to be adopted in November 2020, European ministers of higher education recognise the need "to enhance the interoperability of digital systems and the exchange of student and institutional data, in full respect of privacy and security".

-We would like to see these projects/systems interoperate seamlessly and thus serve best a large number of users in the European higher education community.
+We would thus like to see these projects/systems interoperate seamlessly and thus serve best a large number of users in the European higher education community.
 Better linking the various data sets and systems would maximise their potential, transferring or correlating data between different systems may open entirely new use cases or valuable insights.

-A range of informal conversations were held on the need to address interoperability between a range of individuals and initiatives throughout 2019. ((organisations)) agreed to jointly convene a first meeting ...
-In its [DEQAR CONNECT project](https://www.eqar.eu/kb/projects/deqar-connect/), EQAR undertook to convene a roundtable of higher education data-related projects and initiatives.
+A range of informal conversations were held on the need to address interoperability between a range of individuals and initiatives throughout 2019, including the European University Foundation (EUF), the European Quality Assurance Register (EQAR) and the Europass Interoperability Expert.
+These have worked together to prepare for a first meeting.

+In its [DEQAR CONNECT project](https://www.eqar.eu/kb/projects/deqar-connect/), EQAR undertook to convene a roundtable of higher education data-related projects and initiatives, and to initiate a discussion on interoperability.
+EQAR therefore volunteers to host an initial meeting as part of the DEQAR CONNECT project, but considers that HEIDI should then develop into a self-standing initiative.

 Overview of Problem Domains
 ---------------------------